genelet/molecule/README.md

 This package has pre-defined 6 RESTful actions, with which we can run most database tasks with little or no coding.

-For example, assuming we create a Postgres database to represent a gRPC protocol buffer, where each table represents a sub message, or a relationship between sub messages, or a protobuf data type etc. We receive such a message in gRPC call, and want to split it into tables and write to the database.
-Or we want to combine the table records back to the original procol buffer messages as a search result.
+For example, assuming we create a Postgres database to represent a gRPC protocol buffer, where each table represents a sub message, or a relationship between sub messages, or a protobuf data type etc. We receive a protobuf message in gRPC call, and want to split it into tables and write to the database.
+Or we search tables and return results as original procolbuf messages.
 With _molecule_, we can process these gRPC calls at once.
-Beneath the surface, _molecule_ will handle detailed reads and writes on related tables with given logic.
+Beneath the surface, _molecule_ will handle detailed reads and writes with given logic.

 Check *godoc* for package details: